gbtb/encapsulation-analyzer/README.md

 ## How to use it

-Currently this project has only a CLI interface.
+Currently this project has only a simple CLI interface.
 To analyze project run

 `EncapsulationAnalyzer.CLI.exe analyze [path-to-sln-file] [project-name]`